jorgebucaran/hyperapp/docs/gif-search.md

   })
 ```

-Once data has been received, the <samp>toggleFetching</samp> action is called (which allows further fetch requests to be made) and the state is updated by passing the fetched GIF url to <samp>actions.setUrl</samp>.
+Once data has been received, <samp>actions.toggleFetching</samp> is called (which allows further fetch requests to be made) and the state is updated by passing the fetched gif URL to <samp>actions.setUrl</samp>.